boundir/AStrongerADVENT/README.md

 - The Spectre will now use Vanish after Shadowbind.
 - The Spectre Prime will now use Vanish after Shadowbind.
-- The Priest will prioritize using Holy Warrior on your MindControlled units.
+- The Priest will prioritize using Holy Warrior on your Mind Controlled units.
 - Units are more likely to use grenades.
 - Purifier will attack the mimic beacon with his pistol.
-- Units in fire will try to remove it by hunkering down if using ADVENT Avenger's Everyone Gets Hunker Down mod.
+- Units on fire will try to remove it by hunkering down if using ADVENT Avenger's Everyone Gets Hunker Down mod.

 Unit
 ------

-- Spectre Prime will now create a Shadow Prime.
+- Spectre Prime will now create a **Shadow Prime**.
+- New look for **Spectre Prime**.